 NOTE: It is also possible to use many of these verbs with it or, i.e. In this paper it is shown/argued that... or in the passive, i.e. A framework is presented...

 METHODOLOGY/MATERIALS

-was/were assembled was/were modelled
+was/were modelled

-was/were calculated was/were performed
+was/were performed

-was/were constructed was/were recorded
+was/were recorded

-was/were evaluated was/were studied
+was/were studied

-was/were formulated was/were treated
+was/were treated

-was/were measured was/were used
+was/were used

 RESULTS